JuiceWRLD is still alive

 However, his rising career also provided more access to drugs and his inner circle began to worry about his health, constantly fearing that he might cross a line.
 His closest friends agreed that Juice hid how many pills he took, and begrudgingly conviced him to go into rehab.
 He was scheduled to start December 22, 2019.

+When the plane touched down in Chicago in the early morning hours of December 8, federal authorities swarmed the aircraft, having received a tip that there were narcotics and illegal guns on the plane.
 The official cause of death, according to the Cook County Medical Examiner’s office, was an accidental overdose of codeine and oxycodone.
 He was just 21 years old.

 Leave a comment

-Please note, comments must be approved before they are published
+Please note, comments need to be approved before they are published.